kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

     i.e., if ScaleUpPercent = 150 , then we can add 150% more pods (10 -> 25 pods)
 - `pods` - a parameter to specify the absolute speed, in the number of pods: i.e., if ScaleUpPods = 5 , then we can add 5 more pods (10 -> 15)
-- `delay` - a parameter to specify a delay between the first signal to change the number of pods and the real scaling.
-It works very similar to the [Stabilization Window][] approach.
+- `delay` - a parameter to specify the window over which the max (or min) recommendation is used.
+It behaves the same as the [Stabilization Window][].

 A user will specify the parameters for the HPA, thus controlling the HPA logic.